n-y-z-o/nyzoVerifier/README.md

 **Please note: the proof-of-diversity system requires that new verifiers be added to the cycle at a controlled rate.
 The length of time that a verifier must wait is related to the current cycle length and the number of verifiers waiting to join.
 As the cycle length increases, this may be a considerable amount of time.
 For instance, with a cycle length of 500, the minimum spacing between new verifiers will be approximately 2 hours.
 Please consult the Nyzo white paper for further details.**

 To start your own verifier, we recommend creating a t3.micro AWS instance with the latest Ubuntu LTS version, a 30GB EBS volume, and port 9444 open to the world.
 Also open the SSH port to your IP address so you can access the instance.
-Then, when you have SSHed into the instance, run the following commands:
+Then, when you have SSHed into the instance, run the following commands (enter each command separately):

 ```
 sudo apt update